 We work with many partners, including the Safeway, Niman Ranch, Ms. Pastures Cookies, and the Contra Costa Food Bank.
 Twice a year at Feast for the Beasts (usually March and July) you can bring produce in large quantities and even see the animals eat it.
 Please contact us if you would like to set up a recurring donation.

 Browse is also used as food and/or toys (enrichment) by many of our animals.
 These two lists represent plants and trees that people usually contact us about.
 We prefer browse to be freshly cut, not dried up and old.
 If possible, please leave branch length around 5 to 8 feet.
-If you have something that is not on the list please contact us.
+We do not accept branches over 3 inches in diameter.
+We can not make pick-ups for small yard trimmings, but we will make a pickup for large dump truck loads.
+If you are having a tree company do work at your house, please have the tree company call us directly.
+We do not accept individual Christmas Trees, as we work with Christmas Tree lots directly to receive their leftovers.
+If you have something that is not on the list, please contact us.

 For more information on browse donations, please contact Keeper staff at (510) 632-9525 x266.